Conscription in the United States: Opposition

 The Conscription Act of 1917 was passed in June.
 Conscripts were court-martialed by the Army if they refused to wear uniforms, bear arms, perform basic duties, or submit to military authority.
 Convicted objectors were often given long sentences of 20 years in Fort Leavenworth.
-In 1918 Secretary of War Newton D. Baker created the Board of Inquiry to question the conscientious objectors' sincerity.
+In 1918, Secretary of War Newton D. Baker created the Board of Inquiry to question the conscientious objectors' sincerity.
 Military tribunals tried men found by the Board to be insincere for a variety of offenses, sentencing 17 to death, 142 to life imprisonment, and 345 to penal labor camps.
 Many of these sentences were commuted after the war's end.

 In 1917, a number of radicals and anarchists, including Emma Goldman, tried to challenge the new draft law in federal court, arguing that it was a direct violation of the Thirteenth Amendment's prohibition against slavery and involuntary servitude.
 The Supreme Court unanimously upheld the constitutionality of the draft act in the Selective Draft Law Cases on January 7, 1918.
 The decision said the Constitution gave Congress the power to declare war and to raise and support armies.
-The Court, relying partly on Vattel's The Law of Nations, emphasized the principle of the reciprocal rights and duties of citizens:
+The Court, relying partly on Emerich de Vattel's The Law of Nations, emphasized the principle of the reciprocal rights and duties of citizens:

 Conscription was unpopular from left-wing sectors at the start, with many Socialists jailed for "obstructing the recruitment or enlistment service".
 The most famous was Eugene Debs, head of the Socialist Party of America, who ran for president in 1920 from his Atlanta prison cell.
-He had his sentence commuted to time served and was released on December 25, 1921, by President Warren G. Harding.
+He had his sentence commuted to time served and was released by President Warren G. Harding on December 25, 1921.
 Also notably, the Industrial Workers of the World attempted to obstruct the war effort through strikes in war-related industries and not registering, but it did not meet with large success.

-Although draft riots were not widespread, an estimated 171,000 people never registered for the draft while another 360,000 people never responded to induction orders.
+Although draft riots were not widespread, an estimated 171,000 people never registered for the draft, while another 360,000 people never responded to induction orders.